What's Tang Hall Food Co-op about?

 In September 2018, we sited a 20ft shipping container on the multi-use sports yard, in front of the centre.
-We've kitted it out as a sustainable, ethical, zero-waste, packaging-free, not-for-profit wholefoods shop!
+We've kitted it out as a sustainable, ethical, low-waste, wholefoods shop!
 There's still lots to do, but we're really gaining traction.

 We've got some excellent people on side and there's always room for a few more!

 Our objectives relate to local residents of Tang Hall.
 We want local people to:

 Get together regularly and form community ties.

 Learn how to grow their own food.

 Learn how to make delicious meals with seasonal local produce.

 Feel in control of the project and be able to shape its progress.

 Choose Tang Hall Food Co-op for their food shopping.